 An old legend says that if the goats in Rogart die out, then the sea will break through the causeway at The Mound and flood back up to Morvich, where it used to reach before the road was built 200 years ago.
 It has been suggested that this might be why the goats are given even more protection – with the erection of warning signs to drivers of wild goats in the road.

 But how did they get here?
 According to local historian, John Macdonald, goats had been historically kept as livestock until the more profitable sheep were introduced into the area.
 So, are these descendants of domesticated goats that escaped or were set loose?
 Or have these goats’ ancestors been free-roaming for perhaps centuries?

-A traveller in 1860 reported seeing at The Mound: “The goats and kids can hardly crop the lichens and moss on it, and, falling off, leave their skins to their country as purses for the Highland Regiments.”
+A traveller in 1865, Henry Hall Dixon, reported seeing at The Mound: “The goats and kids can hardly crop the lichens and moss on it, and, falling off, leave their skins to their country as purses for the Highland Regiments.”
 This seems to contradict the animal’s well-known sure footedness!